 Proving a Dog Bite Case

 While the concept of proving a dog bite case may seem fairly straightforward, it takes more than just showing that the plaintiff was bitten.
 The bite must be severe enough that it caused damages to the individual, so the primary focus of a jury in this kind of civil suit is in examining the medical bills.
 Any settlement will be largely based on how much medical treatment cost the victim, as a direct result of the bite.

 A secondary consideration is the pain and suffering experienced by the victim, which is a more subjective form of damages.
 Typically, the amount awarded for pain and suffering is based on damages awarded to plaintiffs in similar dog bite cases within the same area.
 It usually boils down to a best guess, or best estimate, of the plaintiff’s suffering, so a bite that consists of little more than puncture wounds is unlikely to inspire a large cash award.

 In the end, the amount a plaintiff can receive in a dog bite civil suit is dependent upon a number of factors.
 Primarily, the nature and severity of the bite is the main consideration, as is the animal’s history and the owner’s management of the pet.
-The only way to get a clearer assessment in a specific dog bite case is to consult with an attorney experienced in dealing with these kinds of civil suits.
+The only way to get a clearer assessment in a specific dog bite case is to consult with an LA dog bite lawyer experienced in dealing with these kinds of civil suits.